mbroad1/Module-7-Pewlett-Hackard-Analysis/README.md

 According to this new query that I performed, it looks like there are significantly fewer current employees that hold senior-ranked positions (only **416** Senior Engineers, **294** Senior Staff, and **77** Technique Leaders) in comparison to the number of senior-ranked employees ready to retire.

-Therefore, it is pertinent that Pewlett-Hackard start hiring a huge volume of new employees now so that they can be funneled into the mentorship eligibility program to be trained by employees ready to retire.
+Therefore, it is pertinent that Pewlett Hackard start hiring a huge volume of new employees now so that they can be funneled into the mentorship eligibility program to be trained by employees ready to retire.

 2) **Are there enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees?**